stewartsum/jade-pug-js/Readme.md

 # Jade/Pug Template Engine Notes

 This repo details usage of Jade/Pug.
-It is organized into branches.
-Each branch contains a specific aspect of the subject matter.
+It consists of a root folder.
+Each folder contains a specific aspect of the subject matter.